zerocube/jd-onboarding/setups/video-calls.md

 Hard surfaces reflect sound, so a room filled with couches, rugs, and even bookcases will absorb some unwanted echo.
 Alternatively, a larger room might work better.

+If you need to use your laptop's built-in microphone, and a keyboard, consider using an external keyboard so that the mic doesn't pick up too much typing noise.

 ### Headphones

 Because we will also send a return feed back to you (typically a producer's line), it's crucial that you use